ATTOM’s Real Estate Sales Trends for California

 Understanding California’s Real Estate Sales Trends

-ATTOM’s real estate sales trends data encapsulate granular data points that capture all the elements that play into the past, current, and future real estate market in California.
+ATTOM’s real estate sales trends data encapsulate granular real estate data points that capture all the elements that play into the past, current, and future real estate market in California.

 Many factors influence the California real estate market.
 These include demographics, interest rates, the national and local economy, government policies, location, investors, and appraisals.
 The list is endless.
 Understanding these specific factors and identifying trends helps those in the real estate industry understand the valuation swings in today’s California housing market.